-Mentorship and promotion for remote workers: Tips for managers and employees
+Mentorship and promotion for remote workers

 As organizations head back to the office, opportunities for mentorship and promotion of remote workers are in question.
 Does working from home equal less visibility and therefore fewer possibilities for growth and advancement than in-office employees?
 Can remote workers make the connections with senior staff and other mentors to help them ascend to higher-profile roles and projects?

 Many companies are grappling with these important questions and how to ensure a level playing field for all employees.
 What can organizations, managers and employees do to ensure both in-office and remote workers have the same opportunities?

 How to stay top of mind—3 tips for remote workers:

 1) Communicate, communicate, communicate.
 Make sure you frequently touch base with managers and team members, so they are aware of your priorities and successes.

 2) Find a team member to advocate for you and ensure you are pulled into key discussions.
 This buddy system ensures you are dialed in and a part of important conversations and meetings.